hexonite613/YTMusicWidget/README.md

   -Sound Scrollbar
     - +Design
   - Internal music playlist
-    - Playlist ne ed to pin first music
+    - Playlist need to pin first music
     - Shuffle musics
 - ~~Change playlist and playlist music list into listview for UI~~
   - +Design
 - Search
   - Show search result as a listview
     - If music was choosed, only play that music
-- Better designs